TA Carmina Chainset review

 TA Axix BB on left, Shimano JIS taper on right.

-I have used this chain set for nine years and almost immediately I swapped the BB unit for something cheaper due to problems, I tried several over a variety of bikes and after far too little time the units all developed a knocking noise.
+I have used this chain set for thirteen years and almost immediately I swapped the BB unit for something cheaper due to problems, I tried several of the TA Axix BB units over a variety of bikes and after far too little time they all developed a knocking noise.
 Care is needed when choosing to use another brand of tapered BB as there are two popular choices.
 One is called 'ISO', as used by Campagnolo, the second far more popular has a 'JIS' taper (Japanese Industrial Standard) used by many including Shimano.
 Both JIS and ISO use the same two degree taper, the main difference is in the actual length of the taper, the JIS version being slightly longer.
 If you try and put a crank designed for a longer JIS BB onto the shorter ISO BB (like a Shimano Chainset onto a Campagnolo BB), then the crank arm may bottom out on the axle/spindle as shown below.

-This is where it gets confusing as TA on their own website quote the shorter ''ISO square taper', where as the UK distributor Chickencyclekit.co.uk advised they were the longer JIS!
+This is where it gets confusing as TA on their own website quote the shorter ''ISO square taper', where as the UK distributor Chickencyclekit.co.uk advised via email that they were the longer JIS yet there website also contradicts that listing as ISO !
 I was asked to clarify this quite often back when I was running the CTC Shop, the answer is infact that the taper is not only longer than the shorter ISO taper, it's actually longer than the JIS as well!
-To clarify this can be easily seen if you click on this link where I have measured all three, you will see the TA Axix BB is clearly the longest of the three, I used a vernier gauge to measure the TA then offered that upto the other two to compare.
-I now use the JIS Shimano BB unit's on all four bikes that have this chain set as the taper is long enough, I've used them for nine years and all have worked perfectly.
+To clarify this can be easily seen if you click on this link where I have measured all three, you will see the TA Axix BB is clearly the longest of the three, I used a vernier gauge to measure the TA then offered that up to the other two to compare.
+I now use the JIS Shimano BB unit's on all four bikes that have this chain set as the taper is long enough, I've used them for thirteen years and all have worked perfectly.

 In conclusion, BB unit aside this is a well-made chainset, not cheap, but to many, myself included, worth the investment.
 With such a variety if options available it can get a bit confusing working out exactly what you need; my chain set was made up of the following, links and text from the UK Distributors site www.chickencycles.co.uk with additional edits from me: